What Is a Hemangioma?

 - are born early (before their due date)

 - are in a multiple birth (twins, triplets, etc.).

 Just having a hemangioma doesn't put a baby at increased risk for health problems.
-But hemangiomas can happen in some syndromes (a syndrome is a combination of signs and symptoms that make up a particular health condition).
+But hemangiomas can happen in some syndromes (a is a combination of signs and symptoms that make up a particular health condition).

 How Are Hemangiomas Diagnosed?

 Doctors usually can recognize a hemangioma by its appearance.
 Depending on the hemangioma's type (congenital or infantile) and location, they might do more testing to learn more about the hemangioma.